Skip to main content

 Microwaves are not available at this time.

 Students are encouraged to have a water bottle at school.
 They can have it on their desks throughout the day.
 There is a refill station in the front foyer as well as by the gym.
-At Nutrition Break they can purchase milk from the canteen or fruit juice/sparkling water from the can drink machine.
-These drinks are for at Breaks only.
-Energy drinks and the like and pop are not allowed at school.
+Things like pop are not permitted at school.
 They may be allowed at special events (ex. class party).

 If your child's end of day arrangements need to change, please be sure to communicate that via one of the ways listed above, or by calling the school secretary before 3:00 pm.